-- 44. Risk assessment will help to answer the following questions: - Does the site represent a real or potential risk to the human population and/or to the biota? - What is the magnitude of the risk? - Should the site be restored to reduce the risk? - If the site is not restored, could the risk increase and/or spread? - 45.
+44.42.
+Risk assessment will help to answer the following questions:

+- Does the site represent a real or potential risk to the human population and/or to the biota (from mercury and potentially other site contaminants)? - What is the magnitude of the risk? - Should the site be rremediated estored to reduce the risk? - Can the site be managed to control/minimize risks without site remediation? - If the site is not remediatedstored, could the risk increase and/or spread?

+45.43.
 Risk assessment is a process that assigns magnitudes and probabilities to the adverse effects of contamination.
 Consequently, it is an instrument that can help to define whether or not environmental measures should be implemented at a contaminated site.
-Risk assessment can establish the urgency to act: the greater the risk of the contamination affecting living beings, the greater is the need to implement restoration programmes. - 46.
-Risk assessment can be used to define remediation objectives for a site, which may be to reach (a) the maximum acceptable limits established by legislation or relevant authorities or (b) specific limits set for the site on the basis of the assessment. - 47.
+Risk assessment can establish the urgency to act: the greater the risk of the contamination affecting living beings, the greater is the need to implement restoration programmes.

+46.44.
+Risk assessment can be used to define dentify remediation objectives for a site, which may be to reach (a) the maximum acceptable limits established by legislation or relevant authorities or (b) specific limits set for the site on the basis of the assessment.

+47.45.
 Risk assessment can be carried out in four clearly defined stages with specific objectives: